ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td>
-    <p>`C_GetMechanismInfo` obtains information about a particular mechanism possibly supported by a token. `slotID` is the ID of the token's slot; `type` is the type of mechanism; `pInfo` points to the location that receives the mechanism information.</p>
+    <p>`C_GetMechanismInfo` obtains information about a particular mechanism that might be supported by a token. `slotID` is the ID of the token's slot; `type` is the type of mechanism; `pInfo` points to the location that receives the mechanism information.</p>
     </td>
   </tr>
   <tr>